Mitchellpkt/Statistical_Privacy_Book/temp_quantum_draft.md

 # Identifying post-quantum strategies for Monero

 ## Motivation:
 Monero transactions created between 2014 and 2020 are susceptible to deanonymization by quantum computers.
 Methods for circumventing several of Monero's security and privacy features are already known, such as [Shor's algorithm](https://ieeexplore.ieee.org/document/365700/) (which [breaks security](https://scialert.net/fulltext/?doi=jas.2005.1692.1712) based on the discrete logarithm problem) and [Grover's algorithm](https://arxiv.org/abs/quant-ph/9605043) (which could be used to [forge blocks](https://www.mitre.org/sites/default/files/publications/17-4039-blockchain-and-quantum-computing.pdf)).
-In fact, there are several ways that a sophisticated quantum adversary might access others'; funds and sensitive information that would otherwise be cryptographically obfuscated:
+In fact, there are several ways that a sophisticated quantum adversary might access another's funds and sensitive information that would otherwise be cryptographically obfuscated:

 - **Deriving private keys from public keys**: A quantum adversary that has obtained your public wallet address can derive your private key.
 This enables them to learn your entire (past and subsequent) transaction history, and steal any current/future funds by forging a transaction from you to themselves.
-- **Deriving private keys from key images**: A quantum adversary can also break privacy some features for every transaction already recorded on the ledger, by using key images to derive transaction private keys.
+- **Deriving private keys from key images**: A quantum adversary can also break the privacy of some features for every transaction already recorded on the ledger, by using key images to derive transaction private keys.
 - **Deobfuscating the transaction graph**: Each ring signature references several (currently 11) past outputs, only one of which is truly being spent.
 Deobfuscation refers to analyzing the true flow of funds to eliminate the privacy provided by ring signatures and stealth addresses.
 Graph matching analyses are already parallelizable on traditional computers, and may be easier for quantum computers.
 - **Consensus mechanism & block immutability**: Monero's proof-of-work algorithm ([RandomX](https://github.com/tevador/RandomX)) involves chaining several (currently 8) operations by a VM, designed like a one way function (such that the input to produce a given output can only be found by brute force).
 We will evaluate whether this approach can be exploited by quantum computers leveraging methods such as Fourier fishing or Grover's algorithm.
 The potential ability to forge blocks with a specific hash would defeat blockchain immutability, however this can be mitigated with the addition (i.e. concatenation) of post-quantum hash functions and checksums.